-- An single, overarching Masterplan for the entire SDL is required.
-This should include, as a minimum, the intended disposition of land uses, the primary highway access, and green infrastructure including strategic, formal and informal open space, play area and sports provision, the retention of existing site features, development density and building heights. - 6.1.4 Any piecemeal planning applications will need to demonstrate how they will provide the infrastructure requirements laid down in the Core Strategy. - 6.1.5 Pre-application discussions are expected and encouragement given to a Planning Performance Agreement to establish an agreed timetable, key milestones and information requirements. - It is likely that any planning application will need to be supported by an Environmental Impact Assessment as required by EEC Directive 85/337/EEC, as amended by EC Directive 97/11/EC; and in accordance with the Environmental Impact Assessment Regulations.
+6.1.2 Any piecemeal planning applications will need to demonstrate how they will provide the infrastructure requirements laid down in the Core Strategy.

+- 6.1.3 Pre-application discussions will be encouraged and consideration should be given to a Planning Performance Agreement to establish an agreed timetable, key milestones and information requirements. - 6.1.4 It is likely the Outline planning application will need to be supported by an Environmental Impact Assessment as required by EEC Directive 85/337/EEC, as amended by EC Directive 97/11/EC; and in accordance with the Environmental Impact Assessment Regulations.
 A Scoping Opinion, in accordance with Regulation 10, should be sought from WBC in advance of undertaking the EIA.
 In addition, sufficient information should be provided for the Authority to undertake a Habitats Regulations Appropriate Assessment as required by EU Directive 92/43/EEC (in respect of the Thames Basin Heaths Special Protection Area) unless Suitable Alternative Natural Greenspace (SANG) has been included in the development proposal such that this avoids an effect on the SPA.
-In that case, the Competent Authority will be in a position to conclude that an Appropriate Assessment would not be required. - A flood risk assessment (FRA) will be required.
-This will be prepared in discussion with the Environment Agency, and will inform an overarching plan for water management that should form part of the overarching infrastructure delivery plan.
-This should provide a strategy for drainage, flood protection and prevention, flood water attenuation, strategic surface water drainage and any other relevant issues identified by the SFRA. - 6.1.8 An overarching utilities plan should also form part of the overarching infrastructure delivery plan.
-This should set out the strategy for the installation and delivery of services including electricity, gas, water supply, waste/foul water and information technology.
+In that case, the Competent Authority will be in a position to conclude that an Appropriate Assessment would not be required.